 - Where buildings exist on adjacent lots, the Director of Planning may require that a proposed building or buildings match the setbacks of adjacent buildings rather than the provisions of this Section. - a.
-Buildings on any lot proposed for construction or modification within 150 feet of any parcel of land within the PR, A, SF, and 2F Zoning Districts shall be restricted to a maximum building height of 2 stories; the maximum height restriction shall not apply to any building more than 150 feet of a parcel of land within the PR, A, SF, and 2F Zoning Districts. - 2.
-The adaptive reuse of a building shall not be required to comply with the minimum building height established in Division 155.057 (K).
+Buildings shall be restricted to a maximum building height of - 2 stories when abutting a lot or a parcel of land within the PR,

+A, SF, and 2F Zoning Districts.

+2. The adaptive reuse of a building shall not be required to comply with the minimum building height established in Division 155.057 (K).

-The restoration or the modification of a building does not require the provision of parking in addition to the existing, if there are less than 6 new spaces that are required.
+3. The restoration or the modification of a building does not require the provision of parking in addition to the existing, if there are less than 6 new spaces that are required.